IftequarIffu/interview-prep/Top  Interview Questions/README.md

 - How to use middlewares in Express.js and Node.js?
 - What is stub in Node.js?
 - How do you enhance Node.js performance through clustering in Node.js?
-- What are the timer features of Node.js? (setTimeout and clearTimeout, setInterval and clearInterval, setImmediate and clearImmediate, nextIt)
+- What are the timer features of Node.js? (setTimeout and clearTimeout, setInterval and clearInterval, setImmediate and clearImmediate, nextTick)
-- What is child process spawn and exec in Node.js?
+- What is child process spawn, exec, fork in Node.js?
 - What is range assert pattern in Node.js?
 - Why clusters are different from worker sets in Node.js?
 - What is the difference between readFile and createReadStream in Node.js?